blusanders/givestrength/README.md

 Users sign up as Giveing or Needing strength.
 Their addresses are geocoded.
 Then a map is rendered with the opposite help type within a certain distance.

-For exmaple, if you can GIVE strength, you can see all the users within 3 miles of your lat/long who NEED help.
+For example, if you can GIVE strength, you can see all the users within 3 miles of your address who NEED strength.

 The app is not unlike other apps.
 We capture user data, put it in a database, pull that data back out, and put it on a map.
 It's a simple app, but was a challenge nonetheless.

 ## -
 ## `Tech Used`
+- React
-- React Leaflet
+- React Leaflet Maps
 - Django
 - Python
 - sqlLite
 - Distance calc in Python
 - Geocoding using Nominatim

+## Setup
+- Clone this repository and change to the directory in the terminal.
+- Run pipenv shell
+- Run pipenv install
-## -
+- python manage.py runserver

 ## `Wishlist`
 Lots of things I'd want to add to this down the road: